 In December of 2000, the National Institute for Occupational Safety and Health (NIOSH) published a hazard review, "Health Effects of Occupational Exposure to Asphalt".

 How Many People Are Affected by Asphalt Exposure?

 Research from OSHA indicates that over 500,000 workers are exposed to asphalt fumes as a part of their job.
 Permanent damage and serious injury can be associated with this exposure.
-Road construction workers are those most likely to be exposed to asphalt fumes since asphalt is used with other granular materials like crushed stone, gravel or sand.
-Asphalt, however, can also be found in waterproofing products and flat roof ceiling materials.
+Road construction workers are those most likely to be exposed to asphalt fumes since asphalt is used with other granular materials like crushed stone, gravel, or sand.
+Asphalt, however, can also be found in waterproofing products, flat roof ceiling materials, and concrete finishing.

 There is not currently a recommended or permissible exposure limit for asphalt fumes but some safety advocates are pushing for this regulation.
-So far, researchers have struggled to find the specific components inside these materials that lead to adverse health effects for construction workers and others coming into contact with asphalt fumes.
+So far, researchers have struggled to find the specific components inside these materials that lead to adverse health effects for construction workers, roofers, pavers, and others coming into contact with asphalt fumes.